CKalitin/ckalitin.github.io/_posts/2025-04-26-low-leverage-university.md

 ### <b>Why being a University Student has Extremely Low Leverage</b>

-Being a university student has extremely low leverage because of three reasons:
+Being a university student has extremely low leverage because of four reasons:
 1. You are doing the same tasks as everyone else.
 2. Incentives are misaligned, you are not looking for high-leverage tasks.
 2. You are not innovating in your process.